Q. How long is the program?

 A. Once per year in May (summer term).

 Q. How many applicants apply to the program each year?

-Q. How many applicants are interviews each year?
+Q. How many applicants are interviewed each year?

-Q. What is the average GPA of those accepted into the the program?
+Q. What is the average GPA of those accepted into the program?

 Q. Can I work during the program?

 A. The average weekly time commitment may approach 60 hours per week.
 The first year of the program is didactic, there may be opportunity for you to work part-time.

 Q. What type of ICU experience is best?

 A. Critical care experience provides applicants with experience in interpretation of invasive monitors, titration of vasoactive infusions, management of ventilated patients, and care of acutely ill patients.
 Pediatric critical care experience will be considered.
 Operating Room, Emergency Department, cath lab and telemetry unit experience are not accepted as critical care experience.
 Flight nursing experience is accepted only if the applicant has prior ICU experience and actively manages patients on ventilators and vasoactive drips during transports.

 Q. What is the average years of critical care experience of those accepted into the program?